systeminit/si/app/docs/src/explanation/cloud-providers/index.md

 # Cloud Providers

 System Initiative connects to cloud providers to manage your infrastructure.
-Each provider integrates differently based on their APIs and authentication methods.
+Each provider integrates differently, depending on its APIs and authentication methods.

 ## Supported Providers